aramis-lab/clinica/docs/Pipelines/DWI_Preprocessing.md

     implemented in MRtrix3 [[Tournier et al., 2019](https://doi.org/10.1016/j.neuroimage.2019.116137)].
     A single multiplicative bias field from the reference b0 image was estimated, as suggested in [[Jeurissen et al., 2014](https://doi.org/10.1016/j.neuroimage.2014.07.061)].
-    The average b0 image was finally computed from the corrected DWI volumes in order to extract a brain mask with FSL `bet` [[Smith, 2002](https://doi.org/10.1002/hbm.10062)].
+    These steps lead to the corrected DWI volume from which a brain mask was computed with FSL `bet` [[Smith, 2002](https://doi.org/10.1002/hbm.10062)].

 ??? cite "Example of paragraph for the `dwi-preprocessing-using-phasediff-fmap` pipeline"
     These results have been obtained using the `dwi-preprocessing-using-fmap` pipeline of Clinica